 There are multiple features like Stories, Reels, Posts and Live functions, giving you a chance to diversify your content.
 You can increase your reach with hashtags and encourage interactivity on your stories, promoting engagement.

 As It’s owned by Facebook, there are privacy concerns once again, while some say that Instagram promotes unhealthy messages.
-You’ll need to follow similar accounts and be authentic, rather than putting out constant filtered content.
+You’ll need to follow similar accounts and be authentic, rather than putting out constantly filtered content.

 This growing platform has taken off in 2020, with 850 million monthly active users.
 It’s a great way of capturing younger demographics, with short 15-second videos.